 Prednisone (a type of corticosteroid) taken orally or intravenously, is given in low doses to reduce side effects as much as possible.

-- Change in the shape of the body such as a round face and the accumulation of fat around the abdomen.
+- Change in body shape, such as a round face and accumulation of fat around the abdomen

-- A slowdown in the speed of wound healing.
+- Slowing down the speed of wound healing

 - mood changes